gwu-libraries/social-feed-manager/docs/mgmt_commands.rst

     ./manage.py organizedata

+.. _`fetch_tweets_by_id`:

 fetch_tweets_by_id
 --------------------

 Each tweet in Twitter has a unique numerical ID.
 The *fetch_tweets_by_id* management command takes a file consisting of a list of tweet IDs (one per line), and fetches the associated tweets as JSON.

 Errors are logged to a file given the same name as the input file (specified by `--inputfile`) with an appended extension of .log (e.g. myinputfile.log)

 To fetch tweets and output to the console: